The Bantam Tools desktop milling machine is a 3-axis CNC mill primarily intended for product designers, educators, and hobbyists.

 The machine lacks a built-in chip collection mechanism.

-But there is a port at the backside of the machine, an external system can be integrated to effectively manage chip collection.
+However, it provides a port at the back of the machine, to integrate an external system for effective chip collection.

 Even without the chip collection mechanism the dust can be contained inside the chip room, thanks to the enclosure.